Cathleen Nesbitt: Career

 Nesbitt's first Hollywood film was Three Coins in the Fountain (1954), in which she played the character role of La Principessa.
 This was followed that same year by Black Widow, in which she played Lucia Colletti.
-She was Cary Grant's Grandmother Janou in 1957's An Affair to Remember (though she was, in fact, only 16 years older than Grant) and, the following year, was part of the ensemble cast of Separate Tables.
+She was Cary Grant's Grandmother Janou in 1957's An Affair to Remember (though she was only 16 years older than Grant) and, the following year, was part of the ensemble cast of Separate Tables.
 She also appeared in The Parent Trap (1961), and Promise Her Anything (1965).

 Other Broadway appearances included Aunt Alicia in the original Anita Loos adaptation of Gigi (1951), Sabrina Fair (1953), and Anastasia (1954).
 In 1956, she played Mrs. Higgins in My Fair Lady starring Rex Harrison.
 Nesbitt reprised the role in 1981, in her 90s, in a Broadway revival, opposite Harrison, who was in his 70s.

-She played Agatha Morley, the mother of a Congressman (played by William Windom) and mother-in-law to his former governess (played by Inger Stevens), on the TV series The Farmer's Daughter from 1963 to 1966.
+Nesbitt portrayed Agatha Morley, the mother of a Congressman (played by William Windom) and mother-in-law to his former governess (played by Inger Stevens), in the TV series The Farmer's Daughter from 1963 to 1966.
 She guest starred on such shows as The United States Steel Hour; Wagon Train; Naked City, Dr. Kildare and Upstairs, Downstairs (as Rachel Gurney's mother, Mabel, Countess of Southwold).

-In 1969 she played Richard Burton's mother in the film Staircase and again in Villain two years later.
+In 1969, Nesbitt played Richard Burton's mother in the film Staircase and again in Villain two years later.
 She had a small but memorable role as an elderly drug addict in French Connection II (1975) alongside Gene Hackman.
-Her next film was Hitchcock's Family Plot (1976), in which she played Julia Rainbird.
+Her next film was Alfred Hitchcock's Family Plot (1976), in which she played Julia Rainbird.
 She then appeared as the grandmother in Julia (1977).
 Her final film was Never Never Land (1980) as Edith Forbes.